Borrowed Bites

 Skip to:

-• Make-ahead instructions
+• Make-ahead storage instructions

-• 👨🏼🍳 Tips & Tricks
+• Tips & Tricks

 Ingredients for homemade macaroni and cheese including milk and chicken broth.

-Cheese - Colby, Mozzarella, and Sharp Cheddar: This is my favorite combination of cheeses, but see below for substitution options.
+• Cheese (Colby, Mozzarella, and Sharp Cheddar): This is my favorite combination of cheeses, but see below for substitution options.

-Salt and black pepper: To round off the perfect flavor.
-You won’t need much.
+• Kosher salt and black pepper: To round off the perfect flavor.
+You won't need much.

 Note: I like to use a food processor to prep the onion and shred the cheese.
 Of course, those steps can be done by hand as well.